thereadingline/thereadingline.github.io/_pages/2018-viaduct.md

 about:
   - title: Bathurst & Bloor at 1 pm
     img: fa-book
     body: The history of Bathurst & Bloor stretches back to the 1790s, when the original boundaries of York Township were first established.
 In this neighbourhood you'll find A Different Booklist bookstore & event space offering book lovers literary gems from “the south to the north, from Africa to the Caribbean, from Asia to South America.”
-We will start our journey here.
+We will start our Book Ride just south of here on Lennox Street.
   - title: Prince Edward Viaduct Parkette at 2:30 pm
     img: fa-road
     body: The Viaduct bicycle lane is a vital part of Toronto's cycling infrastructure.
-The inadequacies and safety hazards of the bike lanes on and around the Bloor Viaduct have persisted for years.
+The inadequacies and safety hazards of the bike lanes on and around the Prince Edward Viaduct have persisted for years.
 We intend to bridge the gap with books and bicycles.
   - title: East Lynn Park on Danforth at 4 pm
     img: fa-pagelines
     body: Come discover East Lynn Park located on the south side of the Danforth between Coxwell and Woodbine.
-After the Book Ride stroll along a section of the Danforth, grab an ice cream cone, a cappuccino or dinner.
+In the three kilometres of Danforth East you'll find a wide range of restaurants, food shops and stores and the people who these places their own.
+Feel the energy and spirit of a neighbourhood that is truly unique.
 journey:
   - title: Bathurst and Bloor
     subheading: A Different Booklist